DS3Lab/cognival-cli/README.md

 Nora Hollenstein, Antonio de la Torre, Ce Zhang & Nicolas Langer.
 "CogniVal: A Framework for Cognitive Word Embedding Evaluation". _CoNLL_
 (2019).

 For practical purposes, this tool should be used.
-For reference, the original code base can be found in the [paper_code] (https://github.com/DS3Lab/cognival/tree/paper_code) branch of this repository (no longer maintained).
+It is based on the original code from the above paper, which can be found [here] (https://github.com/DS3Lab/cognival).
+Note that there are some changes as well as fixed issues compared with the original version.
+See the README of the corresponding repository for details.

 **Notes**: